Approximating Simple ReLU Networks based on Spectral Decomposition of Fisher Information: Introduction

 \section{Introduction}

-We study the function space defined by a two-layer (one hidden layer, bias-free) ReLU neural network with randomly generated fixed hidden weights, addressing two key points of interest: \begin{enumerate} \item What are the function forms of the functions parametrized by the unit eigenvectors of the large eigenvalues of the Fisher information matrix? \item What can we say about the dynamics of gradient descent based on the properties obtained? \end{enumerate}
+We study the function space represented by a two-layer (one hidden layer, bias-free) ReLU neural network with randomly generated fixed hidden weights, based on the properties of the Fisher information matrix shown by Takeishi et al.\ \cite{Takeishi,TakeishiNN,Takeishi24}.

-Let $x$ be a $d$-dimensional input and initialize a random weight matrix $W \in \R^{d \times m}$ with independent and identically distributed (IID) entries of the normal distribution with zero mean and $1/m$ variance - $N(0,1/m)$.
-Then, we consider the problem of learning an unknown parameter $v^\ast \in \R^{m}$ in the model